Skip to content

 Defining an Event Handler

 Event Handlers are defined with the Domain.event_handler decorator.
-Below is a simplified example of an Event Handler connected to Inventory aggregate syncing stock levels corresponding to changes in the Order aggregate.
+Below is a simplified example of an Event Handler that syncs stock levels in Inventory in response to changes in the Order aggregate.

 from protean import Domain, handle